Northern Highways - Alaska, the Yukon & northern British Columbia

 Over 60 photos taken along the highway in all seasons.

 This 34-page mile-by-mile guide with 54 photos by Murray Lundberg shows the highway, the scenery and other attractions.
-It costs $5. to download but is updated several times each year.
+It costs $5.95 to download but is updated often.

 When Does the Ice Leave Emerald Lake?